 Not included: Canmore accommodation, boot rentals (if required), Gratuities & 5% GST.

 Trip Cancellation Insurance is available through the Simpson Group.

 Please note you will be required to sign the Yamnuska Release of Liability, and Waiver of Claims prior to commencing the program.
 Please review the sample waiver prior to booking and call us with any questions.

 Is it for you?

-The peaks attempted on this course are of moderate difficulty, in fact it is often appropriate to allow students the lead.
-You will need to be fit and it is a ‘hiking’ fitness that you will need as you will be traveling several kilometers of glacier each day, often having to break trail in soft snow.
-Whilst we generally pre place food and equipment in Bow Hut you may still end up carrying 40lbs or more on the first day.
+The peaks attempted on this course are of moderate difficulty, in fact, it is often appropriate to allow students the lead.
+You will need to be fit and it is a ‘hiking’ fitness that you will need as you will be travelling several kilometres of glacier each day, often having to break trail in soft snow.
+Whilst we generally pre-place food and equipment in Bow Hut you may still end up carrying 40lbs or more on the first day.
 Any training you can do in advance, particularly that involving hiking up steep terrain, will really enhance your enjoyment of this program.
 No prior mountaineering experience is needed.